by Fr. Phillippe Angelo Garcia

 1. SERVE ACCORDING TO YOUR CHARISM

-Your first step in serving the Church, the body of Christ is utilizing your God given talent; your charism in life.
-Serving in the church does not simply consist of serving during liturgical celebrations.
-Serving in the church means offering our charisms in building up the Body of Christ at our parish community.
-CCC 798 states that God makes the faithful fit and ready to undertake various tasks and offices for the renewal and building up of the Church through charisms.
-We all have unique charisms and as St. Paul would put it, they are like body parts. ( See 1 cor 12) When they are all together we make present the whole body of Christ, CHRISTUS TOTUS (cf. CCC 688)
+Your first step in serving the Church, the body of Christ is utilizing your God-given talent, your charism in life.
+Serving in church is not limited to liturgical celebrations.
+It entails offering our charisms “for the building up of the Body of Christ” in our parish community.
+The Catechism of the Catholic Church paragraph 798 (CCC 798) states that through the many special graces called charisms, “[God] makes the faithful fit and ready to undertake various tasks and offices for the renewal and building up of the Church.”
+In the mind of St. Paul, with our unique charisms we are like the parts of a body (cf. 1 Cor 12) which, when working together with Jesus our head, make present the whole body of Christ - CHRISTUS TOTUS in the words of St. Augustine.